jasonacox/TinyLLM/llmserver/README.md

 ### Option - Run as a Service

-You can set up a Linux service using the `tinyllm.service` file:
+You can set up a Linux service using the `tinyllm.service` file.
+Make sure to edit `tinyllm` and `tinyllm.service` to have the username and paths required for your system.

 ```bash
 # Clone this project for helper files